programmerMG/Whatsapp-bot-python/README.md

 ## Running the code

-In command promt you just have to run python main.py.(Every time you ppen the command prompt, opne it in tha same folder as of whatsapp bot)
+In command promt you just have to run python main.py.(Every time you open the command prompt, open it in that same folder as of whatsapp bot)

 ![main.py](https://i.ibb.co/NFvjZ3t/black.png)

-You will ge a local host url which only u can access.
+You will ge a local host url which only you can access.
 You can convert it by using ngrok which you have already installed

 Open one more command prompt without quiting the previous one.
 In command prompt type ngrok http 5000 (mostly it is 5000.
-You can type yours .It is the last 4 digit of local host url also called port number)
+It is the last 4 digit of local host url also called port number)
 ![ngrok](https://i.ibb.co/nn48Fcq/ngrokf.jpg)

 Copy the link given by it and go to the site which I told above to save for future.